esfoobar/docker-course/curriculum/docs.md

       - Run an Ubuntu server `docker run -it ubuntu:16.04 /bin/bash`
         - Here we pass the `-i` flag which means "Keep STDIN open" i.e., the keystrokes are routed to the container
         - We also pass the '-t' flag which means "Allocate a pseudo-tty" or terminal
+        - We pass the image with a version
+        - The `/bin/bash` is an optional command we can pass the container when it starts
     - Example background container
       - Run an nginx web server `docker run -d -p 80:80 --name webserver nginx`
         - Here we pass a `-d` flag, which means "detached" or Background
         - We also pass a '--name' flag, which allows us to reference the container with a name
         - Go to localhost.
 "Welcome to nginx" should be up
         - Check `docker ps` and you should see the container
         - Stop the container using `docker stop webserver`
 - Docker Hub
   - Kind of a Github where you can get images or create and share them
 - The Dockerfile